Projects

 Please check out their Facebook

-Our involvement here has been extensive over the years, and $123,000 has been spent in the last seven years in our attempts to assist National Parks.
+Our involvement here has been extensive over the years, and $123,000 was spent in the years 2011-2018 in our attempts to assist National Parks.

 Matobo National Park